Eduardo Chillida, works on sale

 San Sebastián, 1924

-Eduardo Chillida is a Spanish sculptor known because of his works in iron and concrete, and also by his engraving artworks.
-He gave up his studies in architecture to dedicate himself exclusively to sculpture and drawing at the Círculo de Bellas Artes of Madrid.
-He started with figurative pieces that became increasingly more abstract.
-He obtained the Prince Asturias Award in 1987 and the Imperial Order of Japan in 1991.
-He was distinguished as fine arts academic in Madrid, Boston and New York and became Honorary Doctor at the Alicante University in 1996.
+Eduardo Chillida (San Sebastián 1924-2002) was a Spanish sculptor known for his works in iron and concrete.
+He left his studies in Architecture to dedicate himself exclusively to sculpture and drawing at the Círculo de Bellas Artes in Madrid.
+Eduardo Chillida's early works were figurative, but little by little his evolution went towards more abstract forms.
+Prince of Asturias Award in 1987 and the Imperial Order of Japan in 1991.
+He received the distinction as an academic of Fine Arts in Madrid, Boston and New York, and that of becoming Doctor Honoris Causa by the University of Alicante in 1996.

-Eduardo Chillida’s work characterises by its introduction of open spaces, by integrating to become part of them.
-The game of volumes and the value of mass approach him to Henry Moore´s language.
-Each of his pieces presents a spatial problem that the artist tries to solve with the help of the material, according to its possibilities.
+Eduardo Chillida's work is characterized by its introduction into open spaces, integrating to form part of them.
+The games of volumes and the values of the mass bring him closer to the language of Henry Moore.
+Each of his works raises a spatial problem that he tries to solve with the help of the material, according to its characteristics or properties.